ZenGo-X/curv/README.md

 Curv contains an extremly simple interface to onboard new elliptic curves.
 Use this library for general purpose elliptic curve cryptography.

+The library has a built in support for some useful operations/primitives such as verifiable secret sharing, commitment schemes, zero knowledge proofs, and simple two party protocols such as ECDH and coin flip.
+The library comes with serialize/deserialize support to be used in higher level code to implement networking.

 ### Currently Supported Elliptic Curves

 |        Curve         |   low level library    |    curve description       |    blockchain usage examples       |